EXC 2110 Basic Financial Management - Autumn 2023

 The aim of the first course within the field of corporate finance is to provide the students with essential basic knowledge and skills, so that they can take part in discussions on problems in finance and carry out simple analyses within the field, make correct decisions and communicate the results of the analyses in a comprehensible manner.

 The course Basic Financial Management is mainly focused on capital budgeting.
 By studying the main activities carried out in a company as an investment project over several periods, emphasis is placed on considering all economic effects of the project and of taking a long-term perspective (over several years, until the project is completed).
 The course therefore starts with capital budgeting.
 The finance area also focuses on how uncertainty affects decisions on which investments should be made (the risk and return on individual projects and portfolios) and owners, creditors and companies capital costs.
+Part of the course will also be devoted to discussing the role of sustainability in investment decisions.

 After taking the course, the students shall be able to explain key concepts and give an account of the tools used in analyses of finance problems (these tools include methods, techniques, models, theories, etc. applied in the subject area).